jaggermate/capyto-saasportal/readme.md

   VITE_API_BASE=http://localhost:8000

 Notes on behavior
-- Persistence: The backend now stores data in PostgreSQL (DATABASE_URL).
-Data survives backend restarts and container redeploys.
+- Storage is in-memory only for this MVP; restarting the backend will wipe data
 - Payroll calculation is intentionally naive for demo purposes
 - If custody is enabled, the company wallet address for the selected crypto is required to run payroll
 - If custody is disabled, only employees with a non-empty address and a non-zero percent are included in the payroll run